LE0xUL/UxMigOs/README.md

     gpg --recv-key 9165938D90FDDD2E # raspbian-archive-keyring
     gpg --recv-key 82B129927FA3303E # raspberrypi-archive-keyring

 You should take the necessary steps to ensure that you have authentic versions of these keys.
-Once received, MIGOS will export them as and when required.
+Once received, UXMIGOS will export them as and when required.

 On Ubuntu 16.04 you will also need to import these keys into the host apt trusted keys with the following commands: